 Reserve a name and domain

-If your name is available, for a fee of $10 you can reserve it with the state for 60 days using a Name Reservation Request form.
+If your name is available, for a small fee you can reserve it with the state for 60 days using a Name Reservation Request form.
 However, you have to print out the form and mail it in, which can be time-consuming.
 That’s why using the ZenBusiness name reservation service is great.
 It removes the hassle handles the process for you.

 After that, you’ll want to make sure you have a website to start growing your online presence.
 So, you’ll need a domain name.
 ZenBusiness can take care of that, too!
 Go here to use our domain registration service.